Anders Hammer Strømman

 Bakgrunn og aktiviteter

 In 2011 Professor Strømman received the Laudise medal in Industrial Ecology in recognition of his work.
-He was a contributing as an author to the working group three of the fifth assessment report of the IPCC.
+He is currently serving as a lead author to the working group three of the sixth assessment report of the IPCC.
 On a daily basis he teaches graduate courses in Life Cycle Assessment and Environmental input-output analysis for the students of the Industrial Ecology and Energy & Environment study programs at NTNU.

 Vitenskapelig, faglig og kunstnerisk arbeid